 Clients and Feedback

-Rigorous management through the design and construction stages is fundamental in our successful implementation of this approach to deliver unique projects that exceed expectations.
-Quality of design is continuously balanced with the budgets and timescales our clients demand.
+Rigorous management through the design and construction stages is fundamental in our successful implementation of our approach, seeking to deliver unique projects that exceed client expectations.
+The quality of design and construction is continuously balanced within the budgets and timescales our clients demand.

 Our design approach has been recognised by the Royal Institute of Architects in Ireland, with a Commendation for for Best Emerging Practice in 2012 and subsequently PAC Studio was awarded for the Best Commercial Project of 2017 – a town centre food market and restaurant in Malahide, County Dublin.
 We were invited to exhibit our work in the Summer Show for the Royal Hibernian Academy in 2012, and our research work on the environmental performance of Local Authority Buildings in Ireland has been presented at a number of conferences and published in the UK by the Royal Institute of British Architects.